stellar-deprecated/solar/docs/unorganized-stuffs.md

 ## lost grid
-Kelp also uses lost, a postcss grid system.
+Solar also uses lost, a postcss grid system.

 ### sass function based objects over class based objects

 ## Design decisions yet to be made
-- How to define widgets on the `kelp` level
+- How to define widgets on the `solar` level